wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Variant hash

 Variant hash is used as a stable and unique identifier for every set of variant properties.
-It is truncated to 8 characters in order to ensure that filenames remain short.
+It is truncated to 8 characters to ensure that filenames remain short.
 SHA256 algorithm was chosen, because it is already widely used in wheels, in the `RECORD` file and therefore the package managers do not have to implement an additional algorithm.

 To ensure reproducible hash values, properties are sorted before hashing.
 They are then serialized into a canonical string form, and each one is terminated with a newline character to ensure their separation.

-As a special case, a variant hash of `00000000` is used for the null variant, in order to make it easily distinguishable from other variants.
+As a special case, a variant hash of `00000000` is used for the null variant, to make it easily distinguishable from other variants.

 #### Null variant